While most home cooks prefer the convenience of gas or charcoal, there’s a growing number of people who prefer to grill with wood as the primary fuel.

 Wood will create the same chemical reactions in food as charcoal or gas would.

-What are the Advantages of Cooking with Wood?
+What are the Advantages of Grilling with Wood?

 There are three key advantages to using wood: